 I call companies like Viglink and Skimlinks master affiliate networks.
-Basically, they're a middle man between you and affiliate programs.
-They have a huge network of sub affiliates and acceptance into almost every network affiliate program there is.
+They're a middle man between you and affiliate programs.
+They have a huge network of sub-affiliates and acceptance into almost every network affiliate program there is.

 The short story is that if you were denied for being “too small a fish” by the affiliate program directly, you can still promote their products and earn commissions through a master affiliate network.

 You'll make a little less promoting the program than if you did it directly, but it can be a great workaround to use while you work on meeting the minimum requirements for being accepted into the merchant program directly.